On inhomogeneous extension of Thue-Roth's type inequality with moving targets: introduction

-In 1957, Mahler \cite{mahler} used Ridout's theorem, which is a $p$-adic extension of Roth's theorem to prove the following: {\it let $\alpha\in \Q\backslash\Z$ and $\varepsilon$ be a positive real number .
-Then there are only many finitely many $n\in \N$ satisfying $||\alpha^n||<2^{-\varepsilon n}$}.
-Mahler also asked for which algebraic numbers $\alpha$ the above conclusion remains hold.
+It is interesting to understand the behaviour of $||\alpha^n||$ for a given real number $\alpha$ greater than 1.
+In this context, in 1957 Mahler \cite{mahler} showed that for $\alpha\in \mathbb{Q}\backslash\Z$ with $\alpha>1$ and $\varepsilon$ a positive real number, there are only finitely many $n\in \N$ satisfying $||\alpha^n||<2^{-\varepsilon n}$.
+The key ingredient in Mahler's proof was the $p$-adic extension of Roth's theorem established by Ridout \cite{ridd1}.
+Mahler also asked for which algebraic number $\alpha$ the above conclusion holds true.

 In 2004, by ingenious applications of the Subspace Theorem, Corvaja and Zannier \cite{corv} proved a `Thue-Roth' type inequality with `moving targets'.
-Then as an application of this result, they answered the question of Mahler and proved the following: {\it let $\alpha>1$ be a real algebraic number and let $\varepsilon$ be a positive real number.
+As an application of this result, they answered the question of Mahler and proved the following: {\it let $\alpha>1$ be a real algebraic number and let $\varepsilon$ be a positive real number.
 Suppose that $|| \alpha^n ||< 2^{- \varepsilon n}$ for infinitely many $n$.
 Then, there is some integer $d\geq 1$ such that the number $\alpha^d$ is a Pisot number.
-In particular $\alpha$ is an algebraic integer. }
+In particular $\alpha$ is an algebraic integer. } We recall that a real algebraic integer $\alpha>1$ is called a Pisot number, if the modulus value of all its Galois conjugates other than $\alpha$ lie inside the open unit disc.

-In this paper, the main motivation is to prove an inhomogeneous extension of Thue-Roth's type inequality with moving targets in the same spirit as the result of Corvaja and Zannier in \cite{corv}.
-Indeed, we prove the following.
+In this paper, the main aim is to prove an inhomogeneous extension of Thue-Roth's type inequality with moving targets in the same spirit as the result of Corvaja and Zannier in \cite{corv}.
+We prove the following.

 \begin{theorem} Let $\Gamma\subset \overline{\mathbb Q}^{\times}$ be a finitely generated multiplicative group of algebraic numbers.
 Let $\delta$ be a non-zero algebraic number, $\beta\in(0,1)$ be an algebraic irrational, and $\varepsilon>0$ be a fixed real number.
 Then there exist only finitely many triples $(u, q, p)\in\Gamma\times\mathbb{Z}^2$ with $d=[\mathbb{Q}(u):\mathbb{Q}]$ such that $|\delta q u|>1$ and